LineageOS/lineage_wiki/pages/emulator.md

 emulator
 ```

-After a few seconds, the emulator will fire up, and you'll see the LineageOS boot-logo.
-After some time, it will boot up, and is ready to run,
+The emulator will now start and you'll see the LineageOS boot animation.
+After some time, it will finish booting up and is ready to be used.

 ### Success!
 So... what's next?